 In 1911 Gertrude & William were living at 2 Mornington Villas, High Rd, Woodford Wells, Essex.
 William was a clergyman of the established church.
 They had a 2 year old daughter, Janet Christine, & the census shows that another daughter, Violet, had died.
 Living with them was Laura Edith Coton, a ‘lady help’.

-William moved to Chigwell, Essex sometime before 1920 when he lived at the Rectory, Chigwell.
+On leaving Woodford in 1914 where he had been curate at All Saints for 6 years, William was presented with a cheque for £200 & many handsome gifts.
+He & his familymoved to Chigwell, Essex where they lived at the Rectory, Chigwell.
 This is known from a document held by Essex Archives detailing his resignation from the Rectory in 1920.

 It appears that he then became Rector of St Peter's, Berkhamstead, Hertfordshire in 1920 where he remained as vicar until 1948.